Pedro-Pereira1/sem5pi_23_24_g056_Visualization/Visualization/docs/US_1100/readme.md

 |         13          |    Yes     |    No     |  No  |    No    |    Yes     |  No  |
 |         14          |     No     |    No     |  No  |   Yes    |     No     |  No  |

+* We will use Angular, so we need an HTML, CSS and TS file.
+* We will need two labels, one for max number and one for min number.
+* We will need a button to search for buildings
+* We will need a table so show the result (updated when button search is clicked)

 ### 3.1.
 Domain Model Excerpt
 ![DomainModelExcerpt](Diagrams/DomainModelExcerpt.svg)